Aortic regurgitation occurs when blood flows retrograde (backwards) across the aortic valve from the aorta into the left ventricle during diastole.

 Below is a list of etiologies for aortic regurgitation:

-- Infectious: Bacterial endocarditis, rheumatic fever
+- Infectious: Bacterial endocarditis

-- Congenital: Bicuspid aortic valve calcification
+- Congenital: Bicuspid aortic valve (often associated with calcification)

-- Degenerative: Myxomatous (floppy valve), senile calcification
+- Degenerative: Myxomatous (floppy) valve, senile calcification

 Symptoms – Aortic Regurgitation

 As chronic aortic regurgitation develops slowly over time, the left ventricle slowly dilates and hypertrophies, as described previously.
 The disease remains asymptomatic for a long period of time.
 The later symptoms of chronic AR are mostly due to congestive heart failure.